patrickcrowleysoftware/javacreationalpatterns/README.md

 # javacreationalpatterns
-Examples of the five Java Creational Patterns
+Examples of the five Java Creational Patterns:

 - Singleton
 - Factory